hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-7-security.md

 name: nomad-chapter-7-TLS-overview-3
 # Nomad TLS Overview
 .small[
-Nomad's of mTLS has the benefit that it prevents Region misconfiguration.
+Nomad's use of mTLS has the benefit that it prevents region misconfiguration.

-**It Verifies if:**
+**It Verifies that:**
 * The node is in the expected Region.
 * The node is configured for the role.